scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 67

 Made a new batch of soylent this morning.
+Unfortunately, work things occured and then I had no soylent at all, then a bday dinner made me not get my dinner in either as soylent.
+Which is sad.
+Tomorrow though.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/